truefoundry/custom-guardrails-template/README.md

 - `null` - Guardrails passed, no PII detected in input.
 - `HTTP 400/500` - Guardrails failed with error details for input.

-### NSFW Filtering (Guardrails AI) Endpoint
-- **POST `/nsfw-filtering-guardrails-ai`**
-- Validates outgoing OpenAI chat completion responses to filter out NSFW content.
-Uses Guardrails AI's NSFWText validator with configurable thresholds (default: 0.8) and sentence-level validation.

-#### What does guardrail server respond with?
-- `null` - Guardrails passed, no NSFW content detected in output.
-- `HTTP 400/500` - Guardrails failed with error details for output.

-### Hallucination Detection Endpoint
-- **POST `/hallucination-check`**
-- Validates outgoing OpenAI chat completion responses to detect hallucinations using Guardrails AI's GroundedAIHallucination validator.

-#### What does guardrail server respond with?
-- `null` - Guardrails passed, no hallucination detected in output.
-- `HTTP 400/500` - Guardrails failed with error details for output.

-### Competitor Mention Detection Endpoint
-- **POST `/competitor-check`**
-- Validates outgoing OpenAI chat completion responses to detect mentions of competitors using Guardrails AI.
-Configured with a predefined list of competitor names.

-#### What does guardrail server respond with?
-- `null` - Guardrails passed, no competitor mention detected in output.
-- `HTTP 400/500` - Guardrails failed with error details for output.

 ## How to build the docker image?